simonoop/gruntme/README.md

 # gruntme

-> npm install the modules loaded in the gruntfile
+> Searches your Gruntfile for modules to install and then saves them to package json.

 ## Install